Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Tough Competition – As this is quite evident, the online food delivery market has very tough competition.
 These harsh conditions make life difficult for the company in order to grow and prosper.

 • Security breaches – The company faced security breaches in the years 2015 and 2017.
-This issue can reoccur, thus the company must take strict measures inorder to prevent it.
+This issue can reoccur, thus the company must take strict measures in order to prevent it.

-A SWOT Analysis provides every organization with a specific goal and hence helps businesses like Zomato to avoid harmful risks and benefit from opportunities.
+A SWOT Analysis provides every organization with a specific goal and hence helps businesses like Zomato avoid harmful risks and benefit from opportunities.
 This brings us to the conclusion of the SWOT Analysis of Zomato.
 We’ll wrap up the case study in the segment below.
-But before that, we would recommend you to watch this video to gain an understanding of Zomato’s marketing strategy.
+But before that, we would recommend you watch this video to gain an understanding of Zomato’s marketing strategy.

 Conclusion